 Like with any start up, you should be prepared for some tricky challenges along the way.
-Whether it’s after a show which failed to make as many sales as you would have liked, or when you’re struggling to find events or shows which will accept your stall at your show, be ready to grit your teeth.
+Whether you’e struggling to find events or haven’t made much profit, you’ll need to be prepared to grit your teeth.

 Create a business plan